 - c.
 The proposed stormwater infrastructure.
 The plans need to show:

 - pipe sizes

 - materials

 - structure types and sizes

 - bedding and backfill requirements

 - rim elevations (at flow line)

 - invert elevations

+- special discharges discharge location

 - water lines and sanitary sewers

 - elevation labels at potential crossing conflicts

 - profiles are required for storm sewers that will become public

 - profiles may be required for private storm sewer on complicated projects

 - existing and proposed easements

-- overland flow path between the sub-waterheads
+- overland flow path between the sub-watersheds

 - Coordinates for the storm structures and the emergency overflow.
 Theses coordinates shall be State Plane (NAD'83) or Indiana Geospatial Coordinate System for Allen County

 - Individual lot drainage plan for each lot of the development, including common areas or community property.
 Show all swales and open channels (existing or proposed)

 - d.
 The proposed detention basin plan, if applicable.
 This is often a part of the grading plan.
 The plans for detention basins need to show:

 - proposed contours

 - label grades to clearly identify the basin's side slopes

 - label the berm width

 - longitudinal slope of the bottom of the basin

 - detail of the outfall structure

 - maintenance and safety ledges as necessary

 - pipe outfalls

 - emergency overflow and detail thereof

-- Coordinates for the basin outfall structure and the emergency overflow.
+- proposed cross sections in each direction (longitudinal and latitudinal) - Coordinates for the basin outfall structure and the emergency overflow.
 These coordinates shall be State Plane (NAD'83) or Indiana Geospatial Coordinate System for Allen County. - e.
-The post construction SWPPP (PC-SWPPP).
-A sheet uniquely dedicated to the PC-SWPPP must be provided.
-The sheet needs to show: - all post-construction water quality features - water quality features need to be clearly labeled and dimensioned as applicable - a detail for each water quality feature - a pollutants of concern table (This can be in the O&M or on the PC-SWPPP sheet.) - Coordinates for the post-construction water quality features. these coordinates shall be State Plane (NAD'83) or Indiana Geospatial Coordinate System for Allen County.
+The post construction SWP3 (PC-SWP3).
+A sheet uniquely dedicated to the PC-SWP3 must be provided.
+The sheet needs to show: - all post-construction water quality features - water quality features need to be clearly labeled and dimensioned as applicable - a detail for each water quality feature - a pollutants of concern table (This can be in the O&M or on the PC-SWP3 sheet.) - Coordinates for the post-construction water quality features. these coordinates shall be State Plane (NAD'83) or Indiana Geospatial Coordinate System for Allen County.
 The coordinates shall be to the empirical center of each water quality feature.

-The post-construction SWPPP sheet shall also meet the requirements of IDEM CSGP.
+The post-construction SWP3 sheet shall also meet the requirements of IDEM CSGP.